RICS HomeBuyer Report

 There are two forms of the HomeBuyer Report - survey only, and survey with valuation.

-A Homebuyer Report (HBR), also known as a Homebuyer’s Survey, is a survey completed to a standard format set out by RICS, and it’s most suitable for conventional properties built within the last 150 years, which are in reasonable condition.
+A Level 2 Homebuyer Report, is a survey completed to the minimum Level 2 Standard and in a format set out by RICS, and it’s most suitable for conventional properties built within the last 150 years, which are in reasonable condition.

 It doesn’t detail every aspect of the property, and only focuses on urgent matters needing attention.
 It’s not usually suitable for properties that have been significantly altered, or are in need of renovation, or if you’re planning major alterations.